DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
 - For a framework that makes states management more easy, is really complex.

+### Day 84: May 8, 2019

+- Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
+- Asynchronous Actions are unavoidable.
+Middlewares makes this more easy then I thought.